 Applying pre-emergent is the best method to control crabgrass because it prevents the plant from growing in the first place, saving you a lot of time and money down the road.
 Make sure to apply a crabgrass preventer before the plant germinates in spring.
 However, if you are running a bit behind, our Crabgrass Preventer not only prevents crabgrass from germinating but also kills crabgrass up to the three-leaf stage.
 If your lawn has become overrun with crabgrass, you can apply post-emergent grassy weed control.

-- Use 30 days after an initial application of Veri-Green with Crabgrass Preventer to treat a severe crabgrass infestation.
+• Use 30 days after an initial application of Veri-Green Crabgrass Preventer plus Lawn Fertilizer to treat a severe crabgrass infestation.

 How to Prevent Spring Weeds